 Fuses and breakers are essential in any electrical system!
 It will protect the circuit wires and the components against over current and ultimately fire.
 If you blow a fuse during your system installation (we did a few times), it means that you just avoided a potential failure or fire!
 Nice!

 The fuse will drive the wire diameter selection.
-For example, if wiring a load that draw 5A and a fuse of 15A is used, you should choose a wire capable of (more than) 15A!
+For example, if wiring a load that draw 5A and a fuse of 15A is used, you should choose a wire with ampacity rating (max current rating) of more than 15A!
 This is safety matters.

 Breakers are similar to fuses, except that if it blows it is possible to reset it without replacing it.
 Fuses generally blow faster than breakers and therefore fuses are preferred for sensible electronics.
 We added a few 40 amp breakers in our system.
 Why?
 First, to avoid having to use big electrical wires.
 Indeed, our fuse block is capable of 100A; even if we know that we will never draw 100A, we need to size our wires for 100A ($$$).
 By adding 40A breakers, we can size our wires for 40A.
 We can also turn off portion of the system by switching a breaker off (for example, turn off solar panels to display on our system monitor the draw that the loads are pulling.
 Or the opposite to display the charge that the solar panels are providing).

 Here is a more complete article about this topic: http://www.12voltplanet.co.uk/fuses-guide-uses.html

 Connecting the Blue Sea 285 breakers:

 We recommend the Blue Sea 285 Series breakers.
 On the breaker, you’ll find a terminal labeled as “AUX” and a terminal labeled as “BAT”.
 For this type of thermal responsive breaker, it does not matter how it is connected.
 BUT this is not the case for all breakers, so be careful and check for each type of breaker.